CyberFunk-5/Cybersecurity-Portfolio/2 - Vulnerabilities/Vulnerablility Assessment.md

 ## 📌 Objective

-Gain hands-on experience in identifying, categorizing, and reporting vulnerabilities in a simulated or real-world environment.
-This exercise demonstrates essential skills for penetration testing and risk management.
+This exercise demonstrates essential skills for vulernablity assessment and risk management.

 ---